Dr Olivia Fisher - Wesley Research Institute

 Career highlights include:

-• Leading Wesley Research Institute’s multidisciplinary Virtual Hospital Research Program
+• Leading Wesley Research Institute’s multidisciplinary Virtual Hospital and Healthcare Research Program

 • Establishment of Wesley Research Institute’s Health Services Research Program